OCHA-DAP/pa-aa-bfa-drought/analysis/01_iri_seas_forecast.md

 After discussion we concluded that the approximate mask is a valid method and thus use this further on.

+This approximate mask is created by dividing the original resolution cells in squares of 0.05 degrees while keeping their original value (so no interpolation).
+Then all 0.05 cells with their centre within the zone are selected.

 ```python
 # sel random values to enable easy plotting of included cells (so values are irrelevant)